 - Tree Work

 Electric wires may be concealed in the trees or shrubs you want to trim.
 Before you trim trees or shrubs, inspect the area carefully to ensure that it’s clear of wires.
 MVEA has the right, within public or private rights-of-way and easements, to trim trees and otherwise remove obstructions that are in violation of National Electrical Safety Code requirements, or that may prohibit safe, efficient operation, or restrict safe access to electrical facilities.
 Trees are routinely trimmed around MVEA overhead electric distribution lines.
-Please contact MVEA if you notice a tree which may be creating an electrical hazard.
+Please contact MVEA if you notice a tree which may be creating an electrical hazard by calling 1-800-388-9881 or by filling out the Tree Trimming Request form.
 Plant the Right Tree in the Right Place Safety Sheet (PDF)

 - Swimming Pools

 Be sure electrical equipment for your swimming pool is grounded properly.
 If you’re installing a pool, have it inspected by your town’s electrical inspector when the job is completed.
 A ground fault interrupter should be installed on your pool’s electrical equipment.
 If a fault occurs in the equipment, the interrupter will instantly cut the power, preventing a serious electric shock.
 Do not have any plug-in appliances near the pool.